uber-go/goleak/README.md

 Goroutine leak detector to help avoid Goroutine leaks.

+## Development Status: Alpha

+goleak is still in development, and APIs are still in flux.

 ## Installation

 You can use `go get` to get the latest version: